 Finding Red Fleshed Apples

 There are many other types of red-fleshed apples to choose from though.
-In the states, you’ll find Red Devil, Pink Pearl, and many others at farmers’ markets in late August to October.
+In the states, you’ll find Red Devil, Pink Pearl, and many others at farmers’ markets from late August to October.
 If you’re a keen gardener like me then I highly recommend getting a hold of your own tree.
 It may take some years for the fruit to ripen but it’s well worth it.

 If you’d like to get a hold of the same type of tree I have, you can get it from Lubera.
 I have the Red Love Era apple tree and it arrived as a two-year-old tree four years ago.
 It grows to about 2-3 meters (6-9 feet) and is very productive.
 Though they say that the sweetness and sourness are balanced, I find that they’re far sweeter than most apples.
 They’re a real treat to grow and to eat.

 Classic Apple Pie Recipe with a Homegrown Twist